clarisli/RoboND-Perception-Project/README.md

     group: red
 ```

-For each item in the pick list with detected objects, and only proceed to pick and place those accurately identified items.
+By verifying each item in the pick list with detected objects, I only proceed to pick and place the accurately identified items.

 The pick and place operation is implemented as a request-response system, the format of the service is defined in `PickPlace.srv` under `pr2_robot/srv`: